A pretty big question you should ask right away is “How much does this cost?”, and you probably already know the answer.

 Alright, so, what the heck is a VPS?
 As stated above, it’s a Virtual Private Server.
-This really means you’re getting a Virtual machine (basically a fake computer running in software) that is acting as a tiny slice of a larger server (note that servers are just fancy computers) but because all the other users are on Virtual machines, it’s Private: even though you’re sharing a physical computer, you have no way of seeing anything about your neighbors and they can’t see anything about you.
-Finally, it’s a Server, which usually means it’s purpose is to, well, serve something, in our case a website, and is probably running an operating system that is better suited to that, likely Linux.
+This means you’re getting a Virtual machine (basically a fake computer running in software) that is acting as a tiny slice of a larger server (note that servers are just fancy computers) but because all the other users are on Virtual machines, it’s Private: even though you’re sharing a physical computer, you have no way of seeing anything about your neighbors, and they can’t see anything about you.
+Finally, it’s a Server, which means it’s purpose is to, well, serve something, in our case a website, and is probably running an operating system that is better suited to that - almost always Linux.

 What this means is you might need to know at least a tiny bit about Linux and using the command line to get up and running if you go this route, but it shouldn’t be all that much.

 If you’re already a tech-head, there is an advantage to the VPS route in that it gives you more control.
-You might even be able to run multiple services from the single VPS: A webserver, a game server, a torrent box, etc.
+You might even be able to run more than one service from the single VPS: A web server, a game server, a torrent box, etc.

 The domain name #

-So, uh, how do you do that and how much does it cost?
+How do you do that and how much does it cost? #

 Well, the how to do is pretty simple to buy, a bit weird to use, but we’ll get to that point in a bit.
 To buy it, you’ll want to find a reputable domain marketplace - Namecheap and Google Domains are nice - and see what you can find.
 Note that some Top Level Domains are more expensive and have weird requirements,

-pleaseend.us is a .us domain so can only be used by US citizien or entities
+pleaseend.us is a .us domain, so is supposed to be strictly be for use by US citizen or entities

 isholdinghands.gay is a .gay domain, so prohibits anti LGBTQ content (and 20% of all registration revenue gets donated to LGBTQ non-profit organizations)